 I remember the day very well.
 It was just over a year ago, June 23rd 2009.
 I was in our bedroom and my wife was lying down on the bed….out of nowhere she says, “Darryl, I’m pregnant”.
-My heart immediately sunk…..Child Number 3 was on the way.
+My heart immediately sunk…..another child on the way.
 We hadn’t planned this, so I was totally shocked when I heard the news.
 My perfect world of great wife and two amazing kids was about to get seriously rocked.

 I’m ashamed to admit it, but I immediately went into a depression and denial phase….and it probably lasted a lot longer than it should have.
 I can still remember back to a good chunk of last summer with feelings of “Is this really happening?
 No, it can’t really be happening”.
 You see, I came from a family of two kids and everyone around me had a family with two kids.
 To me, it was the way it should be.
 Three just seemed like something I wasn’t sure I was prepared for.

 Okay, so let’s fast forward to how this story can make its way into a cycling blog post.
 Let me start off by letting you know that I can sometimes be a little Obsessive – Compulsive.
 One example of this is when I’m out riding….when I reach down for my water bottle to take a sip, I have always sucked back 4 small sips each time.
 Inside I’m thinking that each sip represents one of the four members of my family.
 A strange personal fact, but the Obsessive – Compulsive in me makes sure it happens each time.

 So as time passed last summer and the news of our third child still resonated in my mind, I continued on with my four sips of water at a time.
 Again, ashamed to admit that I wasn’t able to accept this yet as my reality.
 The days went on, the rides kept happening, and four sips continued being taken.